bobosstudios/cms-open-payments-analysis/README.md

 Critical checks fail the pipeline because they would make the analysis unreliable.
 Non-critical completeness issues — such as a missing specialty or manufacturer id — are logged as warnings, because public CMS records may have incomplete descriptive fields.
-The checks are implemented in plain python3 and SQL ([`src/data_quality.py`](src/data_quality.py)) rather than an external framework, so reviewers can easily see what is validated.
+The checks are implemented in plain python and SQL ([`src/data_quality.py`](src/data_quality.py)) rather than an external framework, so reviewers can easily see what is validated.